-PGE installs vaults on private property as pad-mount vaults.
+PGE required vaults on private property are called padmount, or pad vaults.
 Pre-cast concrete vaults can house equipment for transformation, switching, and cable splicing.
 Vaults may also be used as intermediate pull points for conduit runs exceeding 270-degrees of bends or 500-feet of conductor.
-Consult Appendix C Generic Transformer and Vault Dimensions for generic transformer and pad-vault information.
+Consult Appendix B Generic Transformer and Vault Dimensions for generic transformer and pad-vault information.
 If PGE selects a pre-cast vault, additional engineering is required.